wagnerjfr/kubernetes-cluster-environment-vm-vagrant/README.md

 ```

 ## 4. Clean up
-To destroy the VMs, on the host macine, `cd` into the folder you cloned before `vagrant-boxes/Kubernetes` and run:
+To destroy the VMs, on the host machine, `cd` into the folder you cloned before `vagrant-boxes/Kubernetes` and run:
 ```
 $ vagrant destroy
 ```